TOAST-DOCS/Storage-Object-Storage/en/acl-guide.md

 ```
 $ curl -O -X GET \
   https://api-storage.cloud.toast.com/v1/AUTH_*****/container/object
-[Object Download]
+[Download Object]
 $ curl -X GET \
   https://api-storage.cloud.toast.com/v1/AUTH_*****/container
-[The list of Object in the container]
+[List of objects in the container]
 ```

-If only <code>.r:*</code>is set up, you can access the Container's object, but may not view the Object lists.
+If only <code>.r:*</code>is designated, you may access the object of the container but may not view the object list.

 ```
 $ curl -i -X POST \